 Grace maintains several buses and vans for transportation of students and teachers to field trips, and GCS athletic teams and coaches to away games and meets.

-Students are released for pickup on a staggered schedule in order for carline to move efficiently and avoid backup onto the highway.
+The parking lot closes from 2:15-2:30pm.
+If you are signing your student out early, you must do so before 2:15pm.
+Students are released for pickup on a staggered schedule by grade in order for carline to move efficiently and avoid backup onto the highway.
 Please do not arrive on campus until your oldest student’s pickup time.

 If you need to drop off late or pick up early, please visit the school office.
 For your convenience, Extended Care is available for a separate fee.
 Before School Care is available starting at 6:30am, and After School Care is available through 6:30pm.

 We require that anyone picking up your student be on your approved pickup list, or that you have previously notified the school office of a special pickup person for a specific day.
-You will complete an Authorized Pickup Form at the beginning of the school year.
-You may update your authorized pickup list by submitting a revised form to the school office.
+You will receive communication from the school to setup your authorized pickup persons at the beginning of the school year using our school safety and dismissal platform, Pikmykid.
+You may update your authorized pickup list at any time during the year.

 In addition, each family will be provided a named plaque to display on the dash of your vehicle during pickup to help our staff quickly get to know you and your vehicle.

 Students with a valid North Carolina driver’s license may drive on campus.
 Students must register their vehicles and present their license information to the school office.
-A student vehicle sticker must be visible on the rear windshield of the vehicle.
-Motorcycles are not permitted as student vehicles.
+A student parking permit sticker must be visible on the driver-side rear windshield.
+Invitations to apply for a Student Parking Permit will be sent via email to high school families.
+Please check our Back to School Resources or contact the school office for more information.

 Driving to school is a privilege.
 If a student abuses this privilege by violating the law or school rules, it will be revoked.
 Students who wish to drive on campus are expected to abide by the following rules: